grafana/k6-docs/src/data/markdown/docs/02 javascript api/06 k6-html/50 Selection.md

 ---
 title: 'Selection'
 description: 'A jQuery-like API for accessing HTML DOM elements.'
+excerpt: 'A jQuery-like API for accessing HTML DOM elements.'
 ---

 Represents a set of nodes in a DOM tree.